 Sometimes You Just Have to Turn the Comfort Level Alllllll the Way Up.
 Yep.

-So, I made the super creamy baked gluten free spaghetti with cheese, and let it cool a bit.
+So, I made the super creamy baked spaghetti mac and cheese, and let it cool a bit.
 Then, I took pictures of it as fast as I could, so Mark and I could get down to the business of emotional eating.
 I knew that we were going to like it.
 But, I had absolutely no idea how over-the-top luscious the first bite was going to be.
 And, then how a Pepper Jack backbite would emerge out of the blue.
 One that would literally engulf our tongues in a back-to-front spice wave that neither of us had ever experienced before.

 And, I don't think I've ever said this before either, but this super creamy gluten free baked spaghetti with cheese is an adults-only dish, y'all.
 It's not overly spicy.
 However, the Pepper Jack finish is sooo present and profound that I think I need to tell this one like it is!
 This is not a dish for kids.
 But for adults who love a little spicy finish to their food, and want to dive into a beloved childhood dish with a grown-up twist.
 Yep.